 Unisuper CIO John Pearce agrees that engagement is an important part of getting fossil fuel industries to look for technologies that can help them transition to a low carbon world.

-The super fund has specific exposure to offshore wind at this time, but for its members, Unisuper invests in renewable energy, energy efficiency, water and waste treatment and green buildings.
+The super fund has no specific exposure to offshore wind at this time, but for its members, Unisuper invests in renewable energy, energy efficiency, water and waste treatment and green buildings.
 "We think there are opportunities in decarbonising across sectors," Pearce told AsianInvestor.

 "This is through our global listed equities option, that invests in electric vehicle manufacturers, solar panel manufacturers, public transportation, water utilities, waste management and green real estate."